influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/guides/query_data.md

 ## Query data with InfluxQL

-To perform a query send a `GET` request to the `/query` endpoint, set the URL parameter `db` as the target database, and set the URL parameter `q` as your query.
+To perform an InfluxQL query, send a `GET` request to the `/query` endpoint, set the URL parameter `db` as the target database, and set the URL parameter `q` as your query.
-You may also use a `POST` request by sending the same parameters either as URL parameters or as part of the body with `application/x-www-form-urlencoded`.
+You can also use a `POST` request by sending the same parameters either as URL parameters or as part of the body with `application/x-www-form-urlencoded`.
 The example below uses the InfluxDB API to query the same database that you encountered in [Writing Data](/influxdb/v1.8/guides/writing_data/).

 ```bash